HarukiToreda/Meshtastic-Experiments/Power measurements/LORA Boards Measurements.md

-## Power Measured on Meshtastic Firmware 2.3.10
+## Power Measured on Meshtastic Firmware 2.3.10 from battery(Not USB)

 <div style="overflow-x: auto;">
   <table>